 Please see the University’s Fees and Funding website for details of all scholarships for which you may be eligible.

 The University of Oxford has a long tradition of welcoming international students, who currently constitute around 64% of all graduate students.
-We recommend that you consult the University’s International Office, which provides information to support international applications, such as on immigration and Visas, scholarships and funding, US Graduate Student Loans, English Language requirements, Orientation Programmes, etc. EU students may also wish to consult the University’s page on the implications of the EU referendum.
+We recommend that you visit the University’s International Student advice web pages, which provide information and guidance to support international students.
+EU students may also wish to consult the University’s page on the implications of the EU referendum.

 What provisions are there for students with disabilities?

 The University of Oxford is committed to providing equality of opportunity and improving access for all people with disabilities who work and study at the University.
 The University Disability Office has information about the support offered to help those with a disability maintain their track record of academic success as they pursue their studies.
-The ground floor of the OII is wheelchair-accessible, providing access to the library, seminar room, student common room and disabled toilet.
-The OII also has a disability contact and several Harassment Officers who can assist with connecting students with the appropriate support.
+The ground floor of the OII is wheelchair-accessible, providing access to the library, seminar room, student common room and an accessible toilet.
+The OII supports the University’s Common Framework for Supporting Disabled Students.
+Chrissy Bunyan is the OII’s disability lead, who is available to discuss any related issues and to assist with connecting students with appropriate support.

 What facilities does the OII offer its students?

 Our MSc students are provided with working space in the department.
 We are equipped with advanced video conferencing facilities and high-speed network access.
 Our library specialises in the social sciences, technology and computing, and our students also have access to the Bodleian Library, the University’s main research library.
 Students are encouraged to engage fully in the intellectual life of the department, e.g., through participation in workshops, departmental seminars, and research projects.